 My research used to focus on quantitative measurement in psychology.
-More recently my interests have shifted to experimental research on the effectiveness of educational innovation interventions.
+In recent years my interests have shifted to experimental research on the effectiveness of educational interventions.

-Courses I taught include Methods and Statistics in Educational Sciences in the CDES research master and 'Toegepaste Methodenleer en Statistiek' or TMLS, a second year bachelor course on research methods and statistics.
-I also coordinated the 'OnderzoeksPracticum'.
+Courses I taught include Methods and Statistics in Educational Research in the research master Child Development and Education - a small advanced course for around 15 students, 'Toegepaste Methodenleer en Statistiek' - a large introductory statistics course for around three hundred students, and the 'OnderzoeksPracticum' - a research project course I coordinated with 80 students and 20 supervisors.
 The MOOCs Quantitative Research Methods and Inferential Statistics are based on the undergraduate courses I taught on research methods and inferential statistics.

-I have served on several boards, including the Blended Learning and later the Centre for Learning and Teaching board from 2015 - 2018.
-Other previous professional activities include work for the Society for Mathematical Psychology: organizing the 2009 conference, creating the society and conference websites and helping to set up the Women of MathPsych workgroup.
+Previously, I served on others committees and boards, including the WIB/TAO working group, Kerngroep Onderwijs (Covid-19 crisis team), Blended Learning and later the Centre for Learning and Teaching board.
+Other professional activities include conference organization and website work for the Society for Mathematical Psychology, and helping to set up the Women of MathPsych workgroup.
 I chaired UvAPro, the PhD student association of the UvA.

 Knowledge of (a) the most commonly used statistical (GLM) techniques in educational research; (b) how to apply these techniques to real data sets with the computer program SPSS; (c) how to report statistical analyses and the results in academic journals; (d) how to read, understand, and interpret academic journal articles in which the techniques are used.